Stock events for Corcept Therapeutics, Inc. (CORT)

 Overview of Corcept Therapeutics, Inc.’s business

-Corcept Therapeutics, Inc. is a commercial-stage pharmaceutical company focused on discovering, developing, and commercializing medications that modulate cortisol effects to treat severe endocrinologic, oncologic, metabolic, and neurologic disorders.
-Their flagship product is Korlym, an FDA-approved oral therapy for controlling hyperglycemia secondary to hypercortisolism in adult patients with endogenous Cushing's syndrome who also have type 2 diabetes or glucose intolerance and have failed surgery or are not candidates for surgery.
-The company has a pipeline of investigational drugs, including relacorilant for hypercortisolism and platinum-resistant ovarian cancer, Rosella and Bella for ovarian cancer, Dazals for ALS, and miricorilant for NASH and antipsychotic-induced weight gain.
+Corcept Therapeutics, Inc. is a commercial-stage pharmaceutical company focused on discovering and developing medications for severe metabolic, oncologic, and neuropsychiatric disorders by modulating cortisol.
+Their primary product is Korlym, used to treat hyperglycemia secondary to hypercortisolism in adults with endogenous Cushing's syndrome who also have type 2 diabetes or glucose intolerance and have failed or are not candidates for surgery.
+The company has a pipeline of selective cortisol modulators, including Relacorilant (Phase III for hypercortisolism and ovarian cancer), Dazucorilant (Phase II for ALS), and Miricorilant (Phase IIb for MASH), with other compounds in development for adrenal and prostate cancer.

 CORT’s Geographic footprint